idevforweb/twitter-clone/READMe_002.md

 - Create account if needed and follow steps at fontawesome.com
 - get link from FA
 - main-layout.pug > add FA links

+# Add Nav icons

+- Fontawesome.com > search for nav icons to use
+- main-layout.pug > add icons to nav ( see code )